yosko99/image-bbox-tagging/README.md

 ## Instructions (with Docker)

-Just make sure the `proxy` field in `/frontend/package.json` is set to `http://backend:5000/`. </br>

-Next run `docker-compose up` in the main directory, it should do the work for you.
+In the main directory run `docker-compose build`, after the build is done run `docker-compose up` , it should do the work for you.
 Access the app on `http://localhost:3000`

 ## Instructions (without Docker)

-Make sure the `proxy` field in `/frontend/package.json` is set to `http://localhost:5000/`.

 After cloning the repository go to the main directory and run the following command to install the necessary npm packages.